brazier-dev/hikari-flare/docs/source/getting-started.md

 ``$ python3 -m pip install -U hikari-flare``

+## What is falre?
+flare is a coponent handler that uses the `custom_id` field for buttons to save state.
+This allows components to save state between restarts without using a database.

 ## First steps

 How about the typical example from webdev with a counter button?